PhD by Distance Learning

 If accepted as a candidate, then the residential Induction Week in the autumn is the forum for meeting your supervisory team (one main supervisor and a second supporting one) and other staff.
 Initially registered as a ‘Probationary Postgraduate Student’, progress to full PhD status depends on successfully passing your upgrade submission (normally at c.
 18 months).
 You must visit Leicester for that upgrade interview, for subsequent 'progress reviews' (every two years), as well as for your final examination.
 Travel costs are your responsibility, though we pay for accommodation while you are at the University.
 Throughout your research you will have regular communication with your supervisor via e-mail, skype, telephone and post.
 They may visit you if possible.

 We take great care to match potential PhD students to the most appropriate supervisors, in order to achieve the best fit of topic, expertise and resources.
 All prospective students must give careful thought to their proposed area of research prior to making a formal application and explore if this area fits with the research interests of one (or more) of the School's archaeologists and ancient historians.
-Such information on potential supervisors and their research interests is available at www.le.ac.uk/archaeology/people.
-To see what current PhD students are researching with us, visit our postgraduate research page.
+See our academic staff list for information on potential supervisors and their research interests.
+Also see the are doing. our current PhD students

 Some distance learning doctoral students already have considerable professional experience in archaeology or a related field, with access to specialist facilities or relevant materials, and may possess the requisite methodological skills.
 Candidates otherwise normally have a good Masters degree or its equivalent in archaeology, anthropology, classics/ancient history or a related discipline.